-Commented [E13]: IEEE 802: The newly added text is a revised text based on a text moved up from another
+Commented [E13]: IEEE 802: The newly added text is a revised text based on a text moved up from another paragraph below.

-Commented [E14]: IEEE 802: Adding the uncovered
+Commented [E14]: IEEE 802: Adding the uncovered portion of next paragraph to here.

 Dynamic frequency selection (DFS) is defined as an interference mitigation technique under frequency sharing environment, which is based on avoiding a channel on which a predefined signal is detected.
 Fransmit power control (TPC) is defined as a technique to control the transmit power to improve the RF link quality, to avoid interference into other devices and/or extend the battery life.]